Riffatad/peerconnect-ds/README.md

 # PeerConnect DS
-Here’s a simplified and more traditional style README for your **PeerConnect DS** project:

----

-# PeerConnect DS

 PeerConnect DS is a **full-stack peer learning platform** that allows users to connect based on shared skills and learning goals.
 It includes user authentication, profile management, and a simple recommendation feature.

----

 ## Features